Curation

 MUSEUM TOUR

-Simon Oldfield collaborated with the Contemporary Art Society to present works from the Tate Collection and Archive in an exhibition curated by artist Yane Calovski.
+In collaboration with the Contemporary Art Society, artist Yane Calovski, presented works from the Tate Collection and Archive.
 The installation at Tate Britain, Ponder Pause Process (a Situation), was part of Tate’s Art Now programme and included works by Liam Gillick, Francis Alys, Vito Acconci, Joseph Beuys, Emma Kay, Christopher Wool, Henri Matisse, Jeff Wall, an unpublished manuscript by Sven Berlin, and the mediative sound work A Flock of Rotation by French artist Samon Takahashi.
 The installation aimed to question a range of preconceptions and assumptions that relate to the Tate Collection and conservation of art.

 Image: Installation view of ‘Ponder Pause Process (A Situation)’ at Tate Britain, London, 2010.
 Photo: Joe Plommer and Matthew Blaney